Sutherland Falls in Blanket Creek Provincial Park

 Parking (Main Season)

-During the main season, parking for Sutherland Falls is easy.
+During the main season, parking is easy.
 Head down the hill and take your first left, which brings you to the parking lot for Sutherland Falls.
 The turn-off is marked with signs but if you miss the turn, you’ll end up in the campground or day-use where you can easily turn around.

 The parking lot for Sutherland Falls is paved, large, and easy to access.
 There are no washrooms or garbage cans in the parking lot, but you can head into the campground for these.